mauricekorf/CarefullyCausal/README.md

 Currently, `CarefullyCausal` can be used in the following settings:

 - **Estimand**: Average Treatment Effect\*
+- **Effect measures**: estimand and results can be reported on risk difference, log(odds), risk ratio, or odds ratio scale
 - **Setting**: Fixed-exposure (i.e. not time-varying)
 - **Outcome of interest**: can be dichotomous or continuous
 - **Exposure of interest**: can be dichotomous, multicategorical (max 4 levels), or continuous
-- **Effect measures**: results can be reported on risk difference, log(odds), risk ratio, or odds ratio scale
 - **Estimators**: Outcome regression, IPTW, S-and-T-Standardization, TMLE